fabianmartins/alienattack.workshop/README.md

 ## Preparing the environment

-### prepACTIVITY 1 - Cloud9 - Prepare your environment
+### prepACTIVITY 1 - Cloud9 - Create your environment

 ##### STEP 1 - Access your account
 1. Login to your account